Are you looking to grow your presence on instagram? have you hit an instagram plateau? Check out these tips to grow your instagram organically.

-We want to add onto her 10 tips and elaborate how we’ve been using Instagram to grow organically.
+We want to share how we’ve been using Instagram to grow organically.
 We didn’t set out to have a ton of followers but here are tips that have worked for us.
 And I don’t mean just big numbers, but more of a personal following where we have meaningful relationships which is what we prefer.
-And check out the Crafting Chick’s post on 10 More Ideas for being a Successful IG’er!
+Engagement is KEY.

 - Instagram is a safe zone.
 We don’t use it to push paid products on people.
 We will, however, share attractive pictures about stores we’re shopping in, fun products we find, blog related projects we’re working on, fun giveaways, a yummy dessert, etc. There is a difference and people can see right through paid pictures.
 I’m not saying it’s a bad thing, we just try to avoid it.